 What is Suicide Contagion?

 In early June 2018, fashion designer Kate Spade and celebrity chef Anthony Bourdain committed suicide within days of one another.
-In a sixth month period between summer 2018 and January 2018, six teens and young adults in a small Ohio town died by suicide.
-Three of those deaths happened in within 11 days of one another.
+In a sixth-month period between summer 2018 and January 2018, six teens and young adults in a small Ohio town died by suicide.
+Three of those deaths happened within 11 days of one another.

 The media have used the terms “suicide clusters”, “suicide contagion”, and “copycat suicides” in their headlines.
 Unfortunately, those phrases are becoming all too familiar.